 - Author Filibuster: His essay on the Beatles.

-- Bilingual Bonus: His website largely is written in both Italian and English, the English version sometimes being a very short summary instead of a proper translation.
+- Bilingual Bonus: His website is largely written in both Italian and English.
+Sometimes the English version is only, however, a short summary rather than a full translation of the Italian text.

 - Broke the Rating Scale: He doesn't give ratings to far-out experimental, classical and jazz music.